About my region – Barossa—Yorke—Mid North South Australia

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in the Barossa—Yorke—Mid North region and the recent financial performance of the South Australian broadacre, dairy, and vegetable industries.

 The Barossa—Yorke—Mid North region of South Australia is located in the south–east of the state, north of Adelaide and includes the Yorke Peninsula.
 The region comprises fourteen local government areas and the regional centres of Clare, Peterborough, Port Pirie, Tanunda and Wallaroo.
-The region covers a total area of around 37,717 square kilometres or 4 per cent of South Australia's total area and is home to approximately 106,500 people (ABS, 2011).
+The region covers a total area of around 37,600 square kilometres or 4 per cent of South Australia's total area and is home to approximately 113,600 people (ABS 2018).

 Agricultural land in the Barossa—Yorke—Mid North region occupies 34,700 square kilometres, or 92 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,328 square kilometres, or 6 per cent of the region.
-The most common land use by area is dryland cropping, which occupies 15,740 square kilometres or 42 per cent of the Barossa—Yorke—Mid North region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,340 square kilometres, or 6 per cent of the region.
+The most common land use by area is dryland cropping, which occupies 15,740 square kilometres or 42 per cent of the Barossa—Yorke—Mid North region (ABARES 2016).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 48,200 people were employed in the Barossa—Yorke—Mid North region.
-The region accounts for 6 per cent of total employment in South Australia and 24 per cent of all people employed in the South Australian Agriculture, Forestry and Fishing sector.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 51,700 people were employed in the Barossa—Yorke—Mid North region.
+The region accounts for 6 per cent of total employment in South Australia and 23 per cent of all people employed in the South Australian agriculture, forestry and fishing sector.

-Agriculture, forestry and fishing was the largest employment sector with 8,100 people, representing 17 per cent of the region's workforce.
-Manufacturing was the second largest with 7,000 people, followed by retail trade with 5,400 people.
-Other important employment sectors in the region were construction, health care and social assistance, accommodation and food services, and public administration and safety.
+Health care and social assistance was the largest employment sector with 7,800 people.
+Agriculture, forestry and fishing was the second largest employment sector with 6,900 people, representing 13 per cent of the region's workforce, followed by manufacturing with 5,600 people.
+Other important employment sectors in the region were retail trade; education and training; and accommodation and food services.

 Value of agricultural production

 The Barossa—Yorke—Mid North region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($591 million), followed by barley ($304 million) and poultry ($186 million).
-These commodities together contributed 56 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were wheat ($424 million), followed by barley ($269 million) and pulses ($162 million).
+These commodities together contributed 48 per cent of the total value of agricultural production in the region.

 Number and type of farms